How To Deal With Rejection

 Being turned down may stop people from trying to do something again, but how do you effectively deal with rejection?
 Although it is a painful experience, there are ways that you can bounce back and use it as a motivation to become better.

 The usual response to rejection is hiding the fact that it made you feel bad.
 That may work for some people, but dealing with the uncomfortable feeling head-on is the healthier reaction.
 Take some time to cool your head.
 Rather than suppressing the emotion that you are feeling, acknowledge it.
 Admit to yourself that you feel sad or discouraged, and then you will eventually start feeling a little bit better.
+“People with a healthy self-esteem tend to view failure as an event.
+People with low self-esteem often view failure as fatal.
+This thought process pummels one’s self-esteem and overtime being a failure becomes their identity.” counselor Monte Drenner says.

 Reflect On Yourself